pelican-plugins/image-process/README.md

 instructions, computes new images, and modifies HTML code according to the instructions.

+It can optionally scan the metadata of your content to update image URLs there.

 ### Define Transformations

 The first step in using this module is to define some image